public-key-cryptography/public-key-editor/README.md

 	single variable.
 These ciphers are a generalization of the Diffie-Hellman cipher because they reduce to the integer cipher y = a ^ x (mod p) if x2 = 0 and A1 is a 1x1 matrix.

-	The integer Diffie-Hellman ciphers y = a x and y = a ^ x (mod p) can be generalized to use polynom- ials, vectors, matrices, cubes, tesseracts, or any n-dimensional object.
+	The integer Diffie-Hellman ciphers y = a x and y = a ^ x (mod p) can be generalized to use polyno- mials, vectors, matrices, cubes, tesseracts, or any n-dimensional object.
 Some of them can also use hypercomplex numbers such as quaternions or octonions and fractional numbers or non-integers.

 	All numbers are dimensional objects.
 A real or complex number is a point on an axis or a plane, or a